 On this day, Parvati women offer beautiful leaves with turmeric, fruit, flowers, and rice, sing songs and listen to folk tales.
 Break the fast with a hearty vegetarian meal that includes lentils, casserole, plenty of curries, and potatoes.

 They also enjoy many festive desserts like Gevar and Laddu.
-Ghewaris, a Rajasthani dessert that is generously prepared around Teej.
+Ghewaris, is a Rajasthani dessert that is generously prepared around Teej.
 It looks like a honeycomb and consists of all-purpose flour covered with khoya, cream, nuts, and cutlery.

 Here is a Me Ghewar recipe that you can try at home for this green tea.
 Fasting is nothing new.
 The practice has played a central role in various religions and cultures for centuries.
 The month of Ramadan is known worldwide as a fasting month for Muslims.

 Catholics fast on Good Friday and Ash Wednesday.
 The Jews adhere to a six-day fast, the most famous of which is Yom Kippur.
-Hindus observe fasting during the new moon and during festivals such as Pooja, Saraswati, and Shivaratri.
+Hindus observe fasting during the new moon and festivals such as Pooja, Saraswati, and Shivaratri.
 Mormons fast every first Sunday of the month.

-Many other religions like Buddhism, Taoism, and Jainism have their own fasting methods.
+Many other religions like Buddhism, Taoism, and Jainism have their fasting methods.
 Many of these religions practice fasting because they believe that there is a connection between physical and spiritual conditions.
 The popularity of fasting has increased in recent decades.

 The types of fasting